About SafeTalk

 Mental health advocacy requires a lot of dedication and resilience.
 What’s a piece of advice you’d give to someone who is passionate about mental health awareness but might be unsure of where to start?

 • To budding mental health advocates, a crucial piece of advice is this: Prioritize accuracy and evidence in the information you share.
-In today’s digital age, where various information proliferates, it’s paramount to thoroughly research your topic before engaging.
-Incorrect information can often do more harm than good.
-Ensuring your advocacy is grounded in truth and backed by proof will make your efforts effective and trustworthy, contributing positively to the cause of mental health awareness.
-Your genuine interest and empathy will help you connect with others on a human level.
-Whether it’s starting a blog, volunteering, organizing local workshops, or leveraging social media platforms, your compassionate listening will be the foundation upon which you can build a powerful movement for mental health awareness.
+In today’s digital age, where various information proliferates, it’s important to thoroughly research your topic before engaging.
+Incorrect information can do more harm than good.
+Ensuring advocacy is grounded in truth and backed by proof will make your efforts effective and trustworthy, and more importantly, genuine interest and empathy will help you connect with others on a human level.
+Whether it’s starting a blog, volunteering, organizing local workshops, or leveraging social media platforms, let accuracy & authenticity be your main driver.

 Looking ahead, what are your hopes and aspirations for the impact SafeTalk will have on the field of mental health care and on the broader conversation around mental health?